Lil Nas X Heats Up the 2021 BET Awards With Steamy Kiss During "Montero" Performance - E! Online

 A night to remember!

-Lil Nas X continued to bring the heat to the 2021 BET Awards at the Microsoft Theater in Los Angeles on Sunday, June 27.
-Following his head-turning red carpet looks, in which he made not one but two style statements, the 22-year-old star also lit up the room with an epic performance during the show.
+Lil Nas X continued to bring the heat to the 2021 BET Awards at the Microsoft Theater in Los Angeles.
+Following his head-turning red carpet looks on Sunday, June 27, in which he made two major style statements, the 22-year-old star also lit up the room with an epic performance during the show.

 The "Old Town Road" star seemingly paid homage to Michael Jackson's "Remember the Time" video with his Egyptian-themed performance.
-Lil Nas X dressed as a pharaoh and was decked out in a glimmering gold outfit and matching knee-high boots.
+Playing things up, Lil Nas X dressed as a pharaoh and was decked out in a glimmering gold outfit with matching knee-high boots.
 He also had all-male dancers wearing similar attire.

 And while the performance itself was show-stopping, the "Panini" singer dropped jaws with his grand finale.
 Before exiting the stage, he made out with one of his dancers, which drew roaring applause and loud cheers in the room.